 Finally, your Lake Placid itinerary has to take advantage of the many unique restaurants in the area.
 While we spent most of our time cooking in our Airbnb, but we did sneak out for some yummy meals.

-Big Slide Brewery: The Lake Placid area is home to many breweries to be tried.
+Big Slide Brewery: The Lake Placid area is home to several breweries to be tried.
 Just outside of Lake Placid is Big Slide Brewery, where you can sample a flight of local beers.
 The food is also farm-to-table and we had to stop ourselves from ordering the whole menu!

 Old Mountain Coffee Company: This coffee house is located in the town of Keene, just 20 minutes south of Lake Placid.
 If this is too far, many restaurants along Main Street also sell their coffee.
 We were here around Christmas and the specialty drinks were delicious.